ossf/scorecard/README.md

 The list of projects that are checked is available in the [`cron/data/projects.csv`](https://github.com/ossf/scorecard/blob/main/cron/data/projects.csv) file in this repository.
 If you would like us to track more, please feel free to send a Pull Request with others.

-**NOTE**: Currently, these lists are derived from **projects hosted on GitHub ONLY**.
+Currently, this list is derived from **projects hosted on GitHub ONLY**.
 We do plan to expand them in near future to account for projects hosted on other source control systems.

+**NOTE**: The public dataset includes data from earlier version of Scorecards that used Pass/Fail scoring systems.
+Previously, each check returned a **Pass / Fail** decision, as well as a confidence score between **0 and 10**.
+A confidence of 0 indicated that the check was unable to achieve any real signal, and that the result should be ignored.
+A confidence of 10 indicated the check was completely sure of the result.
+Scorecards no longer uses this Pass/Fail system for current checks.

 ## Checks
 ### Scorecard Checks